-Truls Möregårdh Advances in Table Tennis World Championship Despite Pressure
+Truls Möregårdh Advances in World Championship Despite Shoulder Injury

-Truls Möregårdh was shaken in the second round of the Table Tennis World Championship in Qatar.
-The Argentine Francisco Sanchi had 2–2 in sets against the Swedish table tennis star – but then Möregårdh showed class.
-Victory 4–2 in sets and the 23-year-old also in the singles tournament.
+Truls Möregårdh was shaken in the second round of the World Championship in Qatar.
+The Argentine Francisco Sanchi had 2–2 in sets against the Swedish table tennis star before Möregårdh showed class.
+Victory 4–2 in sets and the 23-year-old also in the singles tournament – despite a troublesome shoulder.

-Truls Möregårdh Advances in Table Tennis World Championship Despite Pressure
+Truls Möregårdh Advances in World Championship Despite Shoulder Injury

 Photo: Jonas Ekströmer/TT

 It was a tough match to play.
-I had a little problem with his serve.
-Then it was another hall now that was a little different.
+I had a bit of trouble with his serve.
+Then there was another hall now that was a bit different.
 But my forehand is nothing to hang on the Christmas tree now, says Möregårdh to SVT.

-The equal score would, however, be short-lived – as Möregårdh seemed determined and showed class.
-11–2 in the subsequent set and then finished the match with 11–5 in the sixth and decisive.
+The level situation would, however, be short-lived – as Möregårdh then seemed determined and showed class.
+11-2 in the subsequent set and then he finished the match with 11-5 in the sixth and decisive.

-Even here, it was Argentine opposition in the form of Horacio Cifuentes and Santiago Lorenzo, whom they eventually managed to defeat with 4–1 in sets after some effort.
+Even here, it was Argentine opposition in the form of Horacio Cifuentes and Santiago Lorenzo, whom they eventually managed to defeat with 4-1 sets.

-They are top favorites, says Möregårdh to SVT.
+They are big favorites, says Möregårdh to SVT.

 They train doubles very often.
-It's clear it's going to be tough.
-But we play good ping-pong and hopefully, we can give them, says Truls Möregårdh to SVT.
+It's clear that it will be tough.
+But we play good ping-pong and hopefully we can give them a match.

 Loading related articles...